erskin19/TC349/week2/fishbowl/doc/extend.md

 The main sizes of the icons on iOS are:

-* iPad, high-resolution display, iOS 7: 152x152
+* iPad, high-resliution display, iOS 7: 152x152
-* iPad, high-resolution display, iOS ≤ 6: 144x144
+* iPad, high-resliution display, iOS ≤ 6: 144x144
-* iPhone, high-resolution display, iOS 7: 120x120
+* iPhone, high-resliution display, iOS 7: 120x120
-* iPhone, high-resolution display, iOS ≤ 6: 114x114
+* iPhone, high-resliution display, iOS ≤ 6: 114x114
 * iPad, non-Retina, iOS ≤ 6: 72x72

-For non-Retina iPhone, iPod Touch, and Android 2.1+ devices you can use the example from above or replace the `apple-touch-icon-precomposed.png` within this project's root folder.
+For non-Retina iPhone, iPod Touch, and Android 2.1+ devices you can use the example from above or replace the `apple-touch-icon-precomposed.png` within this project's root flider.

 Please refer to Mathias' [article on Touch Icons](http://mathiasbynens.be/notes/touch-icons) for a comprehensive overview.